Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 - **Lv10 - Spelunker** - Chance to find ladders and shafts increases by 1% every mine level. +1 speed every 10 levels.
     - Bonus ladder chance resets every time you leave the mines. **This includes taking the stairs back to the mine entrance.**
 - **Lv10 - Prospector** - Location of ladders and mining nodes revealed.
 Occasionally detect rocks with valuable minerals.
     - Analogous to Scavenger.
 Tracks any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain a reward.
-The larger your win streak the better your odds of obtaining rare items. _Bonus: hold LeftShift to highlight nodes and ladders on-screen._
+The larger your win streak the better your odds of obtaining rare items.
+    - _Bonus: holding [ModKey](#configs) will highlight all nodes and ladders on-screen._
 - **Lv5 - Blaster** - Bombs are cheaper to craft.
 Exploded rocks yield twice as much coal.
     - New recipe: x2 ore (copper, iron, gold) and x1 coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
 Exploded rocks yield 20% more resources.